IgniteUI/igniteui-docfx/en/components/grids_templates/summaries.md

  - earliest
  - latest

+All available column data types could be found in the official [Column types topic](column-types.md#default-template).

 **@@igComponent summaries** are enabled per-column by setting [`hasSummary`]({environment:angularApiUrl}/classes/igxcolumncomponent.html#hassummary) property to `true`.
 It is also important to keep in mind that the summaries for each column are resolved according to the column data type.
 In the `@@igSelector` the default column data type is `string`, so if you want `number` or `date` specific summaries you should specify the [`dataType`]({environment:angularApiUrl}/classes/igxcolumncomponent.html#datatype) property as `number` or `date`.
 Note that the summary values will be displayed localized, according to the grid [`locale`]({environment:angularApiUrl}/classes/igxgridcomponent.html#locale) and column [`pipeArgs`]({environment:angularApiUrl}/classes/igxcolumncomponent.html#pipeArgs).

 @@if (igxName !== 'IgxHierarchicalGrid') {